 No-Bake Walnut Granola Bars

 Simple no-bake granola bars requiring only 6 ingredients and less than 15 minutes.
-These bars are sweetened with dates and filled with fiber from nuts, seeds and oats.
+These bars are sweetened with dates and packed with fiber from nuts, seeds and oats.

 Course Snack